coudron/cash-code/chapter1.md

 Create variables that hold the values NaN and undefined.
 Use typeof to determine their data types.
 Discuss what these two special cases represent in JavaScript.

 Submit your JavaScript code for each task, and include comments to explain your code and your observations.
-Due date is one week from today.
+Due date is Monday, June 26th, 2023.
 Happy coding!